tempxxx2/Electrum-XLM/docs/dip3/dip3_p2sh_howto.md

 # Setup masternode with P2SH collateral output stored on multisig wallet

-To store collateral amount on multisig P2SH wallet collateral amount must be created as output of ProRegTx transaction.
-Existing collateral amount of 1000 Dash stored on multisig is not suited for ProRegTx.
+To store a collateral amount on a multisig P2SH wallet the collateral amount must be created as an output of a ProRegTx transaction.
+Any other existing collateral amount of 1000 Dash stored on a multisig is not suited for the ProRegTx.

 There are two methods:

-1. Create ProRegTx transaction on standard P2PKH wallet, and set 1000 Dash output of ProRegTx to P2SH multisig address of second wallet.
+1. Create a ProRegTx transaction on a standard P2PKH wallet and set 1000 Dash output of the ProRegTx to a P2SH multisig address of another wallet.

-2. Create ProRegTx transaction on multisig P2SH wallet, and set Owner/Voting addresses to second standard wallet P2PKH adresses (these addresses must be of P2PKH type).
+2. Create a ProRegTx transaction on a multisig P2SH wallet and set the Owner/Voting addresses to another standard wallet P2PKH adresses (the addresses must be of the P2PKH type).

 ## Method 1.
-Create from standard wallet, store collateral on multisig wallet.
+Create from a standard wallet, store collateral on a multisig wallet.

-Create DIP3 masternode on standard P2PKH wallet with wizard.
+Create a DIP3 masternode on a standard P2PKH wallet with the wizard.

 <p><image src="dip3_p2sh/protx_p1.png" width="800" /></p>